MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Method

-In the finetune phase, we use the complete past motion sequence as input to the PME to get past motion features (as shown in the right part of \cref{pipeline}(d)).
-In FMP, we use the initial state initialized with the value of 0 (but retain the position encoding) as input, and output the complete future sequence guided by the past motion features.
-Given the past motion sequence \( \mathbf{X}^P \), this process can be represented as:
+In the finetuning phase, we use the complete past motion sequence as input to the PME to obtain the past motion features (as shown in the Fig.\ref{fig:finetune}).
+In the FMD, we initialize the future query tokens with zeros (while preserving positional encodings) and decode the full future motion sequence guided by the past features.
+Given the past motion sequence $\mathbf{X}^P$, the prediction process is formulated as: